 Expect Questions

-During the exam, our dentist will ask you questions about your medical history and any symptoms you are experiencing in order in pinpoint the source of discomfort.
+During the exam, our dentist will ask about your medical history and any symptoms you are experiencing to pinpoint the source of discomfort.

 Our dentist will perform a physical examination of the jaw, including checking for pain or tenderness and assessing your range of motion.
 You will be asked to open and close your jaw in order to check your bite and alignment.